mjstraughan/CubingHistory/docs/3x3/3x3ComputerAlgorithms.md

 ## Richard Earl Korf (1997)

-A new era of optimal solving began with the introduction of Korf's solver in 1997 [^korf-1997].
+A new era of optimal solving has begun with the introduction of Korf's solver in 1997 [^korf-1997].
 Richard Korf was the first to demonstrate that the IDA* search algorithm could be employed to find optimal solutions for randomly scrambled Rubik's Cubes, and all well-performing optimal solvers use this technique since then [^kociemba-2024].

 ![](img/ComputerAlgorithms/Korf.png)